-2a.18-19 Type of Score: Rate/proportion
+2a.18-19 Type of Score: rate/proportion

-2a.20 Interpretation of Score: Better quality = Lower score
+2a.20 Interpretation of Score: better quality = lower score

-2a.21 Calculation Algorithm (Describe the calculation of the measure as a flowchart or series of steps): The measure is a 30-day VP shunt malfunction rate defined as the proportion of shunt revisions within 30 days over the number of initial cerebrospinal VP shunt placement procedures performed on children between the ages of 0 and 18 years.
+2a.21 Calculation Algorithm (Describe the calculation of the measure as a flowchart or series of steps): The measure is a 30-day VP shunt malfunction rate defined as the proportion of shunt revisions or replacements within 30 days over the number of initial cerebrospinal VP shunt placement procedures performed on children between the ages of 1 month and 18 years.
+Because of documented increased risk for complications, patients with a diagnosis of Spina Bifida will be excluded from the analysis.
 In order to stabilize the rates due to small number of events, the measure will be presented as a 3-year rolling rate.
-The benchmark for each year is the mean VP malfunction rate of all participating pediatric hospitals in the Pediatric Health Information System PHIS dataset.
+The benchmark for each year is the mean VP malfunction rate of all participating pediatric hospitals in the